-On LX Model in the U.S. and Canada A CD changer is available for your vehicle.
-It holds up to six CDs.
-You operate the CD changer with the same controls used for the in-dash CD player.
+On LX model An optional six disc CD changer is available from your dealer.
+This disc changer uses the same controls used for the in-dash CD player or the radio.

-Load the desired CDs in the magazine, and load the magazine in the changer according to the instructions that came with it
+Load the desired CDs in the magazine, and load the magazine in the changer according to the instructions that came with it.

 To select the CD changer, press the CD button.
 The CD and track numbers will be displayed.
-To select a different CD, use the preset button (1-6).
-If you select an empty slot in the magazine, the changer will, after finding that slot empty, try to load the CD in the next slot.
+To select a different CD, use the preset 5 (DISC -) button to select the previous disc, or the preset 6 (DISC +) button to select the next disc in sequence.
+If you select an empty slot in the magazine, the changer will search for the next available CD to load and play.

-General Information
+Protecting Your CDs General Information

-- When using CD-R discs, use only high quality CDs labeled for audio use. - When recording a CD-R, the recording must be closed for it to be used by the CD players. - CD-RW discs will not work in this unit. - Play only standard round CDs.
+- When using CD-R/CD-RW discs, use only high quality CDs labeled for audio use. - When recording a CD-R/CD-RW, the recording must be closed for it to be used by the system. - Play only standard round CDs.
 Odd-shaped CDs may jam in the drive or cause other problems. - Handle your CDs properly to prevent damage and skipping.